Penelope Lively: Personal life

 Lively married academic and political theorist Jack Lively in 1957.
 They had a son and a daughter.
 Her husband died in 1998.
 She currently lives in London.
 Her house contains paintings, woodcuts and Egyptian potsherds.

 The journalist Valentine Low is Lively's half-brother.

 Honours

 Lively is a Fellow of the Royal Society of Literature.
 She is also a vice-president of the Friends of the British Library.
 She was appointed Officer of the Order of the British Empire (OBE) in 1989, Commander of the Order of the British Empire (CBE) in 2001, and Dame Commander of the Order of the British Empire (DBE) in the 2012 New Year Honours for services to literature.

 Lively was shortlisted for the Booker Prize: once in 1977 for her first novel, The Road to Lichfield, and again in 1984 for According to Mark.
 She won the 1987 Booker Prize for her novel Moon Tiger.

+In 2023, Lively was honoured by the introduction of a rose with her namesake: Penelope Lively Rose.
+Lively has written, “The two central activities in my life – alongside writing – have been reading and gardening.”
+The aroma of the rose is described as medium-strong, old rose and fruity.